 Today KM Weiland has invited me to her fabulous blog Wordplay, where I’m discussing this tricky – and exciting – balance.
 Do come over.

-authors, Character, characterisation, characters, characters in novels, deepen your story, entertainment, fiction, Fix and Finish With Confidence, guest post, how to write a book, how to write a novel, how to write great characters, ideas, improve characterisation, improve your novels characters, improve your writing, inspiration, KM Weiland, literary fiction, literature, My Memories of a Future Life, mysterious characters, mysterious depths, mystery, Nail Your Novel: Bring Characters to Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, plot development, polishing, publishing, quiet character, reader expectations, reader intuition, revising, Roz Morris, weiland, Wordplay, writing, writing a novel - Nail Your Novel, writing advice
+authors, Character, characterisation, characters, characters in novels, deepen your story, entertainment, fiction, Fix and Finish With Confidence, guest post, guest posts, how to write a book, how to write a novel, how to write great characters, ideas, improve characterisation, improve your novels characters, improve your writing, inspiration, KM Weiland, literary fiction, literature, My Memories of a Future Life, mysterious characters, mysterious depths, mystery, Nail Your Novel: Bring Characters to Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, plot development, polishing, publishing, quiet character, reader expectations, reader intuition, revising, Roz Morris, weiland, Wordplay, writing, writing a novel - Nail Your Novel, writing advice

 It’s live!
 New Nail Your Novel book shows you how to create characters who keep readers hooked and make you want to tell stories